 Appealing to your customer’s eye is half of the battle.
 The other involves using carefully-planned SEO tactics that will also draw the attention of search engines, Google mainly.
 The first will have a difficult time happening without the latter, which is why it’s important to keep some basic tactics in mind.
 To gain significant organic site visitors it is crucial to achieving a rank on the first page in the SERPs for at least some keywords since studies show 71.3% of all clicks come from the first page of search results.

 - Use long-tail keywords.
 A page trying to rank for long-tail keywords have a higher likelihood of attracting customers who know exactly what they are looking for.

-- Emphasize unique content.
-In order to maximize conversion rate, offering your customers a unique description, not copied from any other source, is paramount.
+- Emphasise unique content.
+In order to maximise the conversion rate, offering your customers a unique description, not copied from any other source, is paramount.

 - Organizing your products into appropriate categories that are easy to understand will help your site achieve higher ranking due to the improved user experience.
 Your site’s architecture is the foundation of your business.

 - Rich snippets.
 These are little pieces of data, such as price and availability, that can be rewarded by Google if used in the Meta description.

 A crucial trick that websites often overlook is the value of video.
 Google owns YouTube, and Google is also the search engine that needs to like your product page to draw visitors.
 By creating and uploading short videos to promote them, it’s likely to increase your traffic.
 Simply put, Google likes videos, and it can increase your sales by persuading site visitors.
 The rising popularity of video content is a clear indication that your customers will enjoy them as well if you offer them a better outlook of your product.
 The feature can far more than a simple product description.
 It’s a win-win.

 Testing videos on your product pages can be a highly effective for engaging your audience and attracting new visitors.
 By including short, 30-seconds content you can increase revenue between 25% to 100%.